FiMDP/FiMDP/README.md

 ## Installation

 **Docker Container**
-Use this [docker container]() to run PACSMDP + Jupyter to access the interactive examples.
+Use this [docker container]() to run CMDP + Jupyter to access the interactive examples.

 **Binder**
 Use this [link](https://mybinder.org/v2/gh/pthangeda/consumption-MDP/master) to access the interactive Jupter notebooks on the web without any installation.